 Vendors :

-• PLEASE implement the GUI to use the possibility for bluetooth to use characters (UTF8) NOT ONLY DIGITS.
+• Implement the GUI to use the possibility for bluetooth to use characters (UTF8) NOT ONLY DIGITS.

 • Please be more transparent towards your device driver version numbers and propose an easy way to update.

 Hack.lu is over! a nice security conference in Luxembourg.
-Had a great time, although sometimes organisation was a bit messed ;) Reeaaaallly nice and very interesting poeple, commercial rate was very low and finaly I saw some poeple I knew only virtually in real life.
+Had a great time, although sometimes organisation was a bit messy.
+Reeaaaallly nice and very interesting people, commercial representation very low and finally I saw some peple I knew only virtually in real life.

 Well as you knew or not knew, Kevin Finistere and myself gave a talk about Bluetooth security.
 Yaaaaaaaaaaawwwwwwwwwwnnnnnn ?